-Channing Tatum's Reaction To Amanda Bynes Saying She Launched His Career Is The Sweetest
+Channing Tatum Had The Cutest Reaction To Amanda Bynes Saying She Helped Launch His Career

 Amanda Bynes has been through it in her 32 years.
 And yes, your favorite early-aughts It Girl is now 32.
 Kinda shocking, right?
 I mean, it feels like she was just starring in She's The Man, like, five minutes ago.
 But that movie actually debuted more than 12 years ago, before Bynes started abusing drugs, suffered a public breakdown, and announced on Twitter that she was taking a break from the spotlight.
 Now she's back — and four years sober! — and she recently took credit for a certain Magic Mike star's success.
 But Channing Tatum's reaction to the Amanda Bynes interview with Paper Magazine, where she gave herself props for making him famous, is actually really sweet.
 It isn't all that surprising considering he's legit the most perfect human.